light2adrifter/ix-eats/README.md

 4. [Contributions](#contributions)

 ## Features
-* Find budget restaurants in the Orlando area
+* Find restaurants with a certain user preference and budget in the Orlando area.
+* Map location of restaurants

 ## Built With
 * HTML5